mrpandey/algods/README.md

 # algods

 It includes common algorithms and data-structure implementations.
-The code is written in C++ and is well-commented (or maybe I tend to think so).
+The code is written in C++.

 ## Table of Contents